Dance in the Broad General Education

 S3 Option (3 times per week)

 More emphasis is placed on technical development and critical response to aid progression into the Senior Phase.
+At this stage in S3 exceptional dancers are encouraged to consider applying for RCS Junior Conservatoire, the Dance School of Scotland and MGA Academy of Performing Arts for S3 entry courses.

 Senior Phase Dance